 What is the purpose of SnoVARC?

-Emergency communications and fellowship.
+Emergency communications, fellowship and fun!.
 Assisting in community activities

 Why does the club encourage members to be part of the ARRL?

 The club encourages membership in the ARRL for several reasons.

 1. The ARRL, as a national organization representing Amateur Radio, is positioned to help protect the allocations and privileges enjoyed by Radio Amateurs.
 This is the organization that fights for the radio spectrum for Amateur Radio!
 Please support them by joining their organization.
 Click Here to go to the ARRL site.

 2. The ARRL provides training materials that encourage and train Amateur Radio operators on the ‘ART’ of Amateur Radio.
 This includes a diverse coverage of topics from the experimental and ‘cutting-edge’ to the historic and ‘time-proven’ technologies.
 Additionally this provides a vast repository of knowledge available to Amateur Radio operators, and members in particular, with regards to important topics such as interference mitigation, RF safety, and licensing services.

 3. The club, by having members who are also members of the ARRL, can be an affiliated club, and be included in the publications, announcements, and activities sponsored by the ARRL.

 Who is the contact for radio technical questions and what is their background/knowledge?

 This is a more challenging question since no single person has all the answers in Amateur Radio.
 Various amateur radio operators generally focus on areas or disciplines that are of particular interest to the individual, therefore there is no single answer.
 However, it can be a daunting question to someone that is new to the Amateur service as to where to obtain additional information.
 Hopefully ANY Amateur Operator would be glad to assist.